CogComp/cogcomp-nlpy/README.rst

 .. figure:: https://cloud.githubusercontent.com/assets/2441454/25446100/0e06d190-2a76-11e7-9438-f9a9bde717e0.png
    :scale: 50 %

-The figure above should give a summary of possible usages, as well as their pros and cons.
-Next we will go through each other and elaborate:
+The figure above gives a summary of possible usages, as well as their pros and cons.
+Next we will go through each item and elaborate:

 Local Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~